mautic/developer-documentation-new/.github/CONTRIBUTING.md

 - Please don't DM maintainers on Slack to review or ask feedback and questions about your PR.

-   If you'd like feedback or ask questions about your PR, tag `@mautic/education-team-leaders` in the comment of your PR or use the `#t-education` channel on Slack.
+   If you'd like feedback or have questions about your PR, tag `@mautic/education-team-leaders` in the PR's comments or use the `#t-education` channel on Slack.
 That way, not only maintainers, but the community can help you get unstuck.
 The team always receives a notification on new PR creation.
 If you haven't received a review within a week, you can tag them in the PR comments to ask for an estimated review time.

 ## Issues